gabesullice/dotfiles/README.md

     sudo chmod u+x setup.sh
     ./setup.sh

 Next, you'll need to configure a thing or two.
-Open up config.sh and update it according to your local set up.
+Copy config.sh.example to config.sh and update it according to your local set up.
 Then, you're ready to source the new .bashrc file.

     cd $HOME/.dotfiles/
     vim config.sh # or you can use your 'other' favorite text editor